emAsif/angular-crud/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.1.
 This application covers basic features Routing, Navigation and styling of an angular app.
 This application is scalable.

-A login screen with fake login functionality.
+A login screen with fake login functionality. user will be automatically logout after fifteen minutes.

-Provide a token-based authentication functionality with fake tokens.Used guards and interceptors
+Provided a token-based authentication functionality with fake tokens.Used guards and interceptors

 List page.
 All the pages are accessable upon successuly logging in.